-- 1. Surveillance and warning - 2 Preventive and Primitive measures - 3.
-Strengthening institutional infrastructure...
-Like... - Promoting and strengthening community hospitals with adequate network of Para-professionals will improve the capacity of the Health Department for surveillance and control of epidemics. - Establishing testing laboratories at appropriate locations in different divisions within the State/district will reduce the time taken for diagnosis and subsequent warning. - Establishing procedures and methods of coordination between Health Departments and local authorities.
+1. Surveillance and warning

+2 Preventive and Primitive measures

+3. Strengthening institutional infrastructure...
+Like...

+Promoting and strengthening community hospitals with adequate network of Para-professionals will improve the capacity of the Health Department for surveillance and control of epidemics.
+Establishing testing laboratories at appropriate locations in different divisions within the State (distributed with a days the time taken for discussion and enterprise).

+State/district will reduce the time taken for diagnosis and subsequent warning.

+• Establishing procedures and methods of coordination between Health Departments and local authorities.